1912 China typhoon

-The 1912 China Typhoon devastated the coast of China on August 29, 1912.
+The 1912 China Typhoon was an extremely deadly tropical cyclone that devastated the coast of China on August 29, 1912.
 It formed in the Philippine Sea, before making its way to the China.
 The typhoon brought strong winds and substantial amounts of rain.
 Heavy flooding along rivers were reported in Zhejiang, resulting in 50,000–220,000 fatalities.
 It is one of the deadliest recorded typhoons in history.

 Meteorological history

 According to the Hong Kong Observatory, the storm began forming on August 13, and on August 25, became a typhoon.
 It formed in the Philippine Sea, east of northern Luzon.
 There was a significant low-pressure area around the Philippines.
 The following day (August 26), pressure significantly decreased over the Loochoos (Ryukyu Islands), and slightly over northern Luzon, Formosa (Taiwan), and the southeastern coast of China.
 It traveled in a northwardly direction, and by 06:00 HKT, it was at ~20°N 125°E. By 27 August at 06:00 HKT, its track curved westwards.
 Its reported location at 06:00 HKT was 26°N 122°E. At this time, pressure readings at Formosa had decreased dramatically.
 A slight pressure decrease was reported over Annam, the Philippines, and northern China.
 A weak pressure decrease was reported over northeastern China.
 Observations on the Loochoos at 14:50 HKT indicated that the typhoon was traveling in a north–northeast direction.
 On the morning of August 28, it was reported to be 50 mi southeast of Ishigaki, traveling in a northwest direction.
 The typhoon arrived over China on August 29, where it was described as "severe" at 06:00 HKT.
 At 14:00 HKO, it arrived over Sharp Peak, Hong Kong, and traveled westwards.
 The typhoon became a depression on August 31, between Pakhoi (Beihai) and Hong Kong; and on September 1, was over Hainan and Annam.
 At its maximum, the typhoon had wind speeds of 115 mph, and lowest pressure was 946 mb.